TylerCityStation

 This structure does not match the first station either in windows, foundation, or orientation to the track but the distances to New London and Brattleboro, 40 and 81 miles respectively, are correct for this location.
 We think it may be the Lincoln Brothers' store which also housed the post office and passenger station.
 This comes from the Courant which reported a robbery here in 1901.
 Interestingly, the paper reported in 1904 that lightning struck a kerosene oil tank at the country store, then owned by Frank Millard, and the destruction of the building "included the post office property, the post office being connected with the store."
 [REFS: HC/07/08/1901/07; HC/07/30/1904/15][rev032213]

-MERROW3 [CVT, c1900]
+MERROW3 [CVT, 1912/13]

-MERWINSVILLE1 [HRR, 1842, as GAYLORDS BRIDGE]
+MERWINSVILLE1 [HRR, 1842; opened as GAYLORDS BRIDGE]

-As seen on the 1854LC map, this stop was first called GAYLORD'S BRIDGE for the Galliard/Gaylord family settlers.
+As seen on the 1854LC map, this stop in the town of NEW MILFORD was first called GAYLORD'S BRIDGE for the Galliard/Gaylord family settlers.
 Much has been made of local entrepreneur Sylvanus Merwin's buying of property east of the village center to capitalize on the coming of the railroad, by profiting from the land sale for the right of way, by building a trackside hotel with ticket office and waiting rooms, and by signing a railroad meal-stop contract that lasted until 1877.
 The renaming of the station as MERWINSVILLE probably had less to do with the railroad deal, as is generally thought, than with the appointment of the ambitious Merwin, already station master, as postmaster in place of John Gaylord.
-The post office was moved to the hotel and the name was changed from Gaylordsville to Merwinsville, with the HRR consequently renaming the station.
-The gap in our timetables from 1852 to 1857 allows us to first see this change only in 1858.
+The post office was moved to the hotel and the name was changed from Gaylordsville to Merwinsville, with the HRR consequently renaming the stop.
+The gap in our timetables from 1852 to 1857 allows us to only first see this change in 1858.
 While the post office designation would be changed back with the reappointment of Gaylord in 1861, the station name would remain MERWINSVILLE for the next half century.
 [REFS: RF/02/15/1843/02; 1851TT; HDC/07/09/1853/02; PTH107.1858.15; Samuel Orcutt, History of the Towns of New Milford and Bridgewater, Connecticut, 1703-1882, p384+; C56; R55; NL9.7.7]

 MERWINSVILLE2 [NYNH&H, 1905]